Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment Intel Corporation of Class Action Suit and Upcoming Deadline - INTC

-NEW YORK, NY / ACCESSWIRE / February 23, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Intel Corporation ("Intel" or the "Company") (NASDAQ: INTC) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / February 28, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Intel Corporation ('Intel' or the 'Company') (NASDAQ: INTC) and certain of its officers.
 The class action, filed in United States District Court, for the Northern District of California, and docketed under 18-cv-00507, is on behalf of a class consisting of investors who purchased or otherwise acquired Intel securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 If you are a shareholder who purchased Intel securities between July 27, 2017, and January 4, 2018, both dates inclusive, you have until March 12, 2018, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.